Tykhyy's Conjecture on finite mapping class group orbits: Computing orbit points

 \subsection{The abstract algorithm}

 Assume we're in the setting of a group $G$ acting on a space $X$.
-We wish to compute all the orbit points in the $G$-orbit $\mathcal{O}$ of some element $x\in X$ in the case where we expect $\mathcal{O}$ to be finite.
-We also assume that $G$ is positively generated by a finite collection of generators $\Gamma=\{g_1,\ldots, g_k\}\subset G$.
-The idea is to construct the orbit points in $\mathcal O$ recursively by successively computing the images by all the generators in $\Gamma$ of previously constructed orbit points.
+We wish to compute all the orbit points in the $G$-orbit $\mathcal{O}$ of some element $x\in X$ in the case where we expect $\mathcal{O}$ to be finite. \cm{We also assume that $G$ is generated by a finite collection of elements $\Gamma=\{g_1,\ldots, g_k\}\subset G$ in the sense that every element of $G$ is a product of finitely many $g_i$ and $g_i^{-1}$.} The idea is to construct the orbit points in $\mathcal O$ recursively by successively computing the images by all the generators in $\Gamma$ of previously constructed orbit points.
 Formally, The procedure has the following steps.

 \begin{enumerate} \item Let $\mathcal O_0=\{x\}$ and $n_0=1$ (representing the cardinality of $\mathcal O_0$). \item Initiate the step by starting with an empty set $\mathcal O_1$.
 Going over all $g\in \Gamma$ one after another, compute $gx$.
 If $gx$ doesn't belong yet to $\mathcal O_0\cup \mathcal O_1$, add it to $\mathcal O_1$.
 End the step by computing the cardinality $n_1$ of $\mathcal O_1$. \item[($i+1$)] Assume that we constructed the set $\mathcal O_i$ of cardinality $n_i$ during the previous step.
 Start with an empty set $\mathcal O_{i+1}$.
 Going over all $g\in \Gamma$ and all $y\in \mathcal O_i$, compute $gy$.
 If $gy$ doesn't belong yet to $\mathcal O_0\cup \mathcal O_1\cup\ldots\cup \mathcal O_i$, add it to $\mathcal O_{i+1}$.
 Once this is done, end the step by computing the cardinality $n_{i+1}$ of $\mathcal O_{i+1}$. \end{enumerate}